An engaging 3-part extracurricular experience that trains students to create a research project on any topic imagineable…

 How does the program work with a pre-existing school schedule?

-Group sessions take place after school, and individual mentor sessions can be arranged at a specific time that works for both parties.
+For progams during the school year, group sessions take place after school and individual mentor sessions can be arranged at a specific time that works for both parties.
 This program requires 4-8 hours of work per week, similar to the demands of a typical extracurricular program, except that it’s designed to reinforce science learning.
 You can expect concepts in this program to overlap with some parts of your child’s science class.

 How is this program different than what students are already learning in science class?